j2store/userguide/quantity_based_per_order_-_example.md

 9. You will get a pop-up window to set the rates for the shipping method, as shown below.
 ![Set rate](set_rate_qty_based.png)

-Now all are set and your shipping method is ready.
+Now all are set and your shipping method is ready for use.